dde/qqcs/README.md

 It can be executed in interactive or batch mode.

-QQCS is available through the NodeJS Package Manager, npm, and is executed using NodeJS.
+## Version Notes

+### Notes on Version 1.4.0
+    * Added extended controls (more than two) to the Toffoli gate
+    * Added permutation gates
+    * Added oracles for the Deutsch, Deutsch-Josza, Bernstein-Vazirani, and Simon algorithms
+    * Improved compiler-generator for handling tail recursion

-## Notes on Version 1.3.0
+### Notes on Version 1.3.0

     * An alternate general unitary matrix definition is available with the -u flag on start-up, or with the $ualt interactive comment flag